rubyaustralia/roro/2018/201804-rorosyd.md

 ^
-Again tonight we have a great lineup of speakers, we'll cover some upcoming events, tips and secrets and jobs opportunities.
+Again tonight we have a great lineup of speakers, we'll cover some upcoming events, tips, tricks and jobs opportunities.
 Then it's off to the pub or for those with a sweeter tooth, gelato.

 ---